Hero Background

 1. Static Testing

-Static testing strategy involves reviewing and analyzing the software’s documentation, code, design or requirements without executing it.
-This is often done early stage of the software development life cycle (SDLC) to identify errors in code, design or requirements before the code is even run.
+Static testing strategy involves reviewing and analyzing the software's documentation, code, design or requirements without executing it.
+This is often done early in the software development life cycle (SDLC) to identify errors in code, design or requirements before the code is even run.

 Purpose: